Last Updated June 4, 2019

 SAP GUI 7.5 also offers a number of potential performance advantages over a web browser-based Fiori UI.
 Fiori users working on remote desktops or in remote campuses will notice slower page response times because it is a web page versus the SAP thick client.
 Running Fiori in a browser means you need to have a web server hosting the web pages and then the connection between the NetWeaver stack and the ABAP stack.
 Any slowness or latency in network speeds can adversely affect the multiple hops between the user and the data.
 On the other hand, the RFC call from SAP GUI 7.5 to the back-end server has been optimized and is super-fast.
 Users with the thick SAP GUI with the Fiori theme are going to enjoy the same level of user experience as those working in onsite locations.
 One note here is that you may need to amp up your network bandwidth and web servers for this new Fiori stack to get IE to work at that speed – but that is a good problem to have!
 All in all, this is a positive move by SAP and will help clients accelerate their transition to Fiori.

-With this, companies can start transitioning to the new Belize look and feel leveraged in SAP GUI 7.5 and continue to use all their existing tests.
+With this, companies can start transitioning to the new Belize look and feel leveraged in SAP GUI 7.5 or 7.6 and continue to use all their existing tests.
 Worksoft Certify automatically translates the buttons and the information lines for you.
 Saving test automation teams the time and effort of having to create all new tests.

 An online demo is also available which shows you how run your existing Certify SAP GUI tests on SAP GUI 7.5 without having to make any edits.